Cognex (CGNX) Q3 2017 Results - Earnings Call Transcript

 Unknown Speaker

 Understood.
 And in terms of the competitive landscape in general and in the Americas in particular, your main competitor, the Japanese competitor, is showing some pretty significant growth in that market as well.
-I know they have a broader portfolio of automation products but are you seeing any change in terms of the level of competition or any market (49:11)?
+I know they have a broader portfolio of automation products but are you seeing any change in terms of the level of competition or any market share shift?

 Robert J. Willett - Cognex Corp.